 The tendency of Jujube fruit organic acid content is high throughout flowering and falling after fruit rapidly, as Jujube fruit matures.
 Organic acids that have been isolated and identified from Jujube are citric acid, malic acid, tartaric acid, and succinic acid.

 Saponins from the Jujube plant are mainly found in the leaves.
 At the same time, the red Jujube contains triterpenoids, of which most belong to the pentacyclic triterpenes, including ceanothic acid and zizyberanalic acid.

 Jujube fruit was reported rich in vitamins A, B, and C. Its vitamin C content is higher than that in grape and apple, as the top few among various fruits and vegetables, and is thus called “natural vitamin pill.”
-The analysis results of 13 Jujube fruit varieties showed that it contained vitamin C 4.36-18.2 mg, vitamin A 8.06-27.7 IU (international units), vitamin E 2.66-6.77 IU, vitamin B1 0.11-0.39 mg, and vitamin B2 0.26-0.56 mg per 100 grams.
+The analysis results of 13 Jujube fruit varieties showed that they contained vitamin C 4.36-18.2 mg, vitamin A 8.06-27.7 IU (international units), vitamin E 2.66-6.77 IU vitamin B1 0.11-0.39 mg, and vitamin B2 0.26-0.56 mg per 100 grams.

 Effect on Cardiovascular System

 The cyclic adenosine monophosphate in Rhamnus Ziziphus enhances myocardial contractility, dilates coronary blood vessels, improves myocardial nutrition, and inhibits platelet aggregation.
 Jujube juice had been shown to significantly improve blood lipid levels of hyperlipidemia mice caused by a fat diet, with a gavage of 10.5 ml testing juice daily for eight weeks.

 Effect on Central Nervous System